bigpeng2012/Point-Cloud-Manipulation/README.md

 2. The node uses the pcl::fromROSMsg function to convert ROS message sensor_msgs/PointCloud2 to cloud point pcl::PointCloud<pcl::PointXYZ>.

 3. Defines a rotation matrix (see https://en.wikipedia.org/wiki/Rotation_matrix).
-Matrix parameters can be set up as part of function inputs(ToDo).
+Matrix parameters can be set up as part of function inputs.

-4. The node implements the pcl::transformPointCloud function to execute the linear tranlating and augular rotating transformation.
+4. The node implements the pcl::transformPointCloud function to execute the linear translating and augular rotating transformation.

 5. The node uses the pcl::toROSMsg function to convet cloud point pcl::PointCloud<pcl::PointXYZ> to ROS message sensor_msgs/PointCloud2.